 Where to Eat the Original Bread Pudding Soufflé in New Orleans

 5. Peach Cobbler

 Some desserts are works of art made by skilled bakers who focus on every detail including aesthetics.
-Peach Cobbler is not typically one of these desserts.
+Peach Cobbler is not one of these desserts.
 Instead, it’s a lazy version of Peach Pie without a pie crust or fancy lattice.

 You may be wondering why we’re including this Georgia dessert in our New Orleans dessert guide.
-In a nutshell (or should we say peach pit?), the reason is the late Queen of Creole Cuisine, Leah Chase.
+In a nutshell (or should we say peach pit?), that reason is the late Queen of Creole Cuisine, Leah Chase.